SixLabors/docs/articles/polygonclipper/booleanoperations.md

 These are also the recommended entry points in the source, because they route work through internal reusable instances.

+Boolean operations answer region questions.
+They do not preserve the input contour list as a drawing history.
+After an operation, the returned polygon describes the resulting filled area, and that may require new contours, fewer contours, or a different hierarchy.

 ## Choose the Right Operation

 The four operations have different semantics: